discmagnet/quality.start/README.md

 Here's another hint.
 Their ERAs were 3.02 and 5.57, respectively.
 Yes, respectively.
 Same order.

-Wait, what?
 I'm guessing now you may be reconsidering.

 Here's my point.